-UPDATE—October 2017: Cuba is currently changing very rapidly.
+UPDATE—November 2017: Cuba is currently changing very rapidly.
 The information formerly on this page no longer applies.
-You can now book your flights to Cuba from many U.S. airports on 9-10 different U.S. Airlines.
+You can now book your flights to Cuba from many U.S. airports on five different U.S. Airlines.
 Each airline will only ask that you sign a Travel Affidavit that indicates you will not be a Tourist.
 You can also book and pay for your housing by going to AirBnB.com and see what is available in each city.
-I recommend searching for, booking and paying for a place in “Old Havana” for your first 2-3 nights.
+I recommend searching for, booking and paying for a place in “Old Havana” or “Vedado” for your first 2-3 nights.
 After that, you can wing it.
 Each BnB owner will be able to suggest nearby things to see and do.
 They will also recommend BnB’s in other areas.

 Miscellaneous Notes: My favorite guidebook is Moon Handbooks: Cuba, by Christopher Baker.
 Cuba has the same general climate as Hawaii.
 It’s hot in the summer, but manageable if you like warm climates.
 You can go on morning tours and stay out late at night listening to music.
 (Remember Havana is one of the safest major cities in the world for visitors.)
 You can spend afternoons in the shade by the pool or beach, or reading/napping in your air-conditioned hotel.
 I have never been overly concerned about hurricane season, which peaks in August and September.
 Would you not visit Miami during those months, or not visit San Francisco because it has earthquakes?
 At least you will be warned about hurricanes 3-4 days in advance in any particular area.
 The Cubans are very good at managing hurricane evacuation and relocation, especially with regards to tourists—their number one source of revenue.
 In general, as the fall becomes winter, the weather improves in Cuba while it gets colder in the States, and each month brings more tourists.
-If you decide today to visit Cuba, you can be there tomorrow with a General License, have a great time, and return with minimal hassles, if any.
+If you decide today to visit Cuba, you can be there tomorrow with a General License, have a great time, and return with no hassles.